tao-l/CS262_replication/README.md

 In particular, we implement the [RAFT algoirhtm](https://raft.github.io/raft.pdf), which was proposed as "an alternative to PAXOS".
 This algorithm can tolerate server crashes/failstops, network faults and delays, different processing speeds of different servers, etc.

 RAFT is a leader-follower type algorithm.
-At any time, there is at most one server who is the leader in the system; other servers are followers.
+The full algorithm is complicated.
+We only give a high-level overview here.
+Roughly speaking, the algorithm works as follows:

+1. It works term by term.
+At the beginninng of each term, a server is elected as a Leader is elected.
+Other servers are followers.

-Only the leader can take requests from the client.
-After taking a request, the leader broadcasts this request to other servers to ask them to add this request to their logs.
-When the leader learns that the request has been replicated on a majority of servers (namely, _committed_), it executes the request (namely, applies the command to the state machhine) and replies to the client.
-Followers also execute the committed requests in the logs to update the state machine, without replying to the client.
+2. Only the Leader can take requests from the client.
+After taking a request, the Leader adds this request to its own log.

+3. The Leader periodically broadcasts its log to the followers, asking them to replicate this log.

+4. When the Leader learns that a request on the log has been replicated on a majority of all servers, this request is considered _commited_ and the Leader executes this request (namely, applies this command to the state machhine) and responds to the client.
-This is only a high-level description, however.
-There are many details in the RAFT algorithm to ensure that all servers have the same log of commited requests.
-For example,

-* When the leader crashes and a new leader needs to be elected, some servers cannot be elected because they may have not received all the commited requests due to network delay.
-We must choose a server with the "latest" log.

-* When a leader is disconnected with other servers, it may add several commands to its log and cannot commit to them.
-Then, a new leader may be elected among other servers.
-Then, the previous leader has to become a follower and removes the committed commands in its log.

-* ...
+5. Followers listen to the Leader's broadcasts, and append new entries to their own logs if the Leader's log has new entries.
+The Leader also tells which log entries have been commited, and the Followers execute those entries.

+6. When a Follower cannot hear the Leader for some time, the Leader is considered faulty and the Follower starts a new term, becomes a Candidate, runs an election in order to be the new Leader.
+To do this, the Candidate requests votes from every other servers.
+If it receives a majority of votes, then it becomes Leader.
+When deciding whether to vote for a Candidate, each server needs to compare its log with the Candidate's log -- only the server with the "latest" log can win the election.
+This ensures that the Leader always has the "latest" log.
+If no Leader can be elected due to split votes, the Followers start a new term and run election again; eventually, some Leader will be elected.

-We mention the above examples only to illustrate the difficulties of the problem and importance of details.
-One should read the [original paper](https://raft.github.io/raft.pdf) (or other resources) for the full description of the RAFT algorithm.
+We omit many details here.
+One can read the [original paper](https://raft.github.io/raft.pdf) or other resources for details.

 ## Design Decision and Code Structure